 Six Facts About Veterans Day

-Today we observe Veterans Day, an official United States holiday which honors people who have served in armed service.
+On Friday, we observe Veterans Day, an official United States holiday which honors men and women who have served in our armed forces.

 Here are six other interesting things you might not know about Veterans Day.

 There Are Over 22 Million War Veterans Living in the U.S.

 Don’t take our word- that number comes from the Department of Veterans Affairs who states that the number includes 1.7 million vets from World War Two, 2.2 million from Korea, 7.3 million from Vietnam, 5 million from Afghanistan and Iraq, and 500,000 from the Persian Gulf War.